SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 3. Digitize
 -----------

-Digitizing was completed by a SkyTruth employee who as shown a scene centered around a pond that is suspected to be fracking related.
+Digitizing was completed by a SkyTruth employee who was shown a scene centered around a pond that is suspected to be fracking related.
 If the operator determines that the pond is indeed fracking related, they draw a polygon around the pond and move to the next task.
 If they find the pond is clearly not fracking